 CADC Courses and Classes Overview

-Certified Alcohol and Drug Counselor (CADC) courses are offered through community colleges, and they train students in various techniques for counseling people who are struggling with addiction.
-The article below explains CADC coursework in more detail.
-Get the essential information, keep reading.
+Certified Alcohol and Drug Counselor (CADC) or Certified Addiction Counselor (CAC) courses train students in various techniques for counseling people struggling with addiction.
+The article below explains CADC/CAC coursework in more detail.

 Alcohol and Drugs

 The basics of substance abuse and the psychology of abusers are covered in this course.
 Students look at alcoholism and drug abuse and how it affects individuals, relationships and society.
 Comparisons of drug abuse in sexual abuse and domestic violence cases are observed.
 Along with case studies, students examine behavioral causes for social and defensive drinking.
 Students look at treatment steps and relapse of alcoholics and drug abusers.
 Coursework combines the study of theory, ethics, counseling techniques and case studies.

 This course introduces students to advising people with drug and alcohol addictions.
 Students use case studies to learn how to deal with suicidal clients and depressed abusers.
 Ways of identifying and confronting drug and alcohol abusers are examined.
 Through case studies, students learn how to type personalities, look at the psychology of clients and improve listening skills for better counseling sessions.
 In some cases, students learn the jargon of the streets to relate to abusers on a personal level.